stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (cli19−stat6250): What are other common syntax errors that SAS can successfully interpret and return warnings rather than erros?
 - Question(dfei-stat6250): How to find a syntax error in a quick way?
 - Question(pcheng14-stat6250): What is meaning of syntax error?
+- *Answer* (asharda−stat6250):Syntax errors are common types of errors.
+Some SAS system options and features of the code editing window can help you identify syntax errors.
 - *Question* (aacharya4−stat6250): What is the way to terminate a DATA step in a SAS program?
 - *Answer* (aacharya4−stat6250): A DATA step in a SAS program can be terminated by using a RUN statement or by beginning another DATA step or a PROC step.
 - Question(tchan49-stat6250): How can you correct the misspelling key work on a SAS statement?
 Do you need to re-type the entire statement?